pgruetter/sdl-docs/docs/getting-started/joining-it-together.md

 Use CustomSparkAction when you need to do complex operations.
 For instance, CustomSparkAction allows multiple inputs, which CopyAction does not.
 - Our input/output fields are now called inputId**s** and outputId**s** and they take a list of DataObject ids.
-- Instead of allowing for just one transformer, we could potentially have multiple transformers within the same action that get executed on after the other.
+Similarly, our transformer is now of type SQLDf**s**Transformer.
-We don't use that for now and just add one transformer of type SQLDf**s**Transformer.
+Again, the **s** is important, since it shows that multiple inputs/output Data Objects are possible, which is what we need in this step.
-Again, the **s** is important, since it shows that multiple inputs/output Data Objects are possible.
+In the prevous step, we defined a SQLDfTransformer because we only needed one input.
-We could also define a SQLDfTransformer that only knows one input and one output.
+- Finally, the *SQLDfsTransformer* expects it's code as a HOCON object rather than as a string.
-- Finally, the CustomSparkAction expects it's code as an object rather than as a string.
 This is due to the fact that you could have multiple outputs, in which case you would need to name them in order to distinguish them.
 In our case, there is only one output DataObject: *btl-connected-airports*.
 The SQL-Code itself is just a join between the two input Data Objects on the ICAO identifier.